Shape optimization for piecewise parameter identification in inverse diffusion problems with a single boundary measurement: Numerical Algorithm and Examples

 \begin{remark} Without the fixed-domain interpretation described above, the iterative scheme is naturally restricted to piecewise constant coefficients, since otherwise the coefficient $\mu$ would not be defined on the updated configuration. \end{remark}

 \begin{remark} We have primarily used boundary-type shape gradients, which provide satisfactory reconstructions.
-Accuracy could be further improved using distributed shape gradients \cite[Rem.~4.1]{Rabago2025}, particularly in challenging cases such as concave regions.
-Nonetheless, the current results demonstrate the robustness of the boundary-based approach. \end{remark}
+Accuracy could be further improved using distributed shape gradients \cite[Rem.~4.1]{Rabago2025}, which may offer better numerical accuracy in finite element implementations, particularly in challenging cases such as concave regions.
+It is worth noting, however, that boundary-type shape gradients can attain comparable numerical accuracy when appropriate boundary corrections are incorporated \cite{GongZhu2021}.
+Nonetheless, the current results already demonstrate the robustness of the boundary-based approach. \end{remark}

 \begin{remark} Remeshing was not employed in our experiments, as interior subregions were sufficiently large or the interface remained near the accessible boundary.
 However, in three-dimensional problems or when the initial interface is far from the true geometry, mesh quality may deteriorate, necessitating remeshing \cite{Rabago2025}.
 Thus, the algorithm works without remeshing in the present cases, but remeshing should be considered in more challenging configurations, especially in 3D. \end{remark} }